smorrrs/Desperados-III-Resources/general_tech.md

 ## Strategic Damage
 It can be useful to take damage in some situations:
-* Allows McCoy to use his heal ability to set a ghost position (I haven't tested for Isabelle but should)
+* Allows McCoy, Isabelle, and Hector to use their heal ability to set a ghost position (very niche strat)
 * Allows Hector to use his whiskey heal ability to knock out another character when linked to them by Isabelle
 * Wakes up wakable allies

 ## Drop Kill
-Knocked out enemies will die if they are dropped off a ledge and land 2 or more stories lower.
+KO'd characters will die if they are dropped off a ledge and land 2 or more stories lower.

 ## Quick Locked Door Entry